The Clear Edge

 • New market to enter or exit

-Result by the end of Segment 2: Clear picture of strategic alignment (or misalignment), explicit list of what’s working vs. not working, and identified strategic decisions with deadlines.
+Result by the end of Segment 2: You have a clear picture of strategic alignment or misalignment, a specific list of what’s working and what’s not, and identified strategic decisions with deadlines.

 Segment 3: System Health (30 minutes)